-If the projections prove correct, Labour Party leader Jonas Gahr Stoere could form a majority consisting of Labour, the Centre Party and the Socialist Left, which are on track for a combined 89 seats, and avoid having to work with the Marxist Red Party or the anti-oil Greens, Euractiv.com reports.
+Labour Party leader Jonas Gahr Stoere could form a majority consisting of Labour, the Centre Party and the Socialist Left, and avoid having to work with the Marxist Red Party or the anti-oil Greens, Euractiv.com reports.

-Getting the rural-based Centre Party and the mostly urban Socialists to govern together could be difficult, however, as the two take different views on issues from oil to taxes.
+However, getting the rural-based Centre Party and the mostly urban Socialists to govern together could be difficult: these two parties have different views on issues from oil to taxes.